Solomon Passy: Globalization of Bulgaria

 ACB is the first non-NATO NGO invited to join the Atlantic Treaty Association, in 1992.
 Passy is the first non-NATO Vice-President of ATA (1996-1999).
 Bulgaria is the first non-NATO member state to host an ATA General Assembly (1997).
+In 2024, a special moment was the presentation of a special award to Dr. Solomon Passy for his outstanding contribution and example to the ATA.

+In 1991, Dr. Solomon Passy gave a surprising lift in his Trabant to NATO’s Secretary General Manfred Wörner in Sofia, transforming this car into a symbol of Bulgaria’s dream to join NATO and of the Atlantic Club of Bulgaria.
+In 2002, after "Trabi" was blessed by Pope John Paul II, Bulgaria was invited to join NATO and the EU.
+Today, "Trabi" is exhibited at Bulgaria’s National Military History Museum in Sofia, while its replica is on display at NATO Headquarters in Brussels as a symbol of NATO’s 2004 "Big Bang" enlargement, with seven countries, including Bulgaria.

-Passy and ACB in November 1994, invited Pope John Paul II to Bulgaria.
+Passy and the Atlantic Club of Bulgaria in November 1994, invited Pope John Paul II to Bulgaria.
 The visit, the first papal visit to Bulgaria, took place in 2002 when Passy was Foreign Minister; the Pope announced in Sofia that Bulgaria – contrary to widespread allegations — had not been involved in the 1981 attempt to assassinate the Pope.

 Passy co-chaired the host committee of the ACB-Tibetan Friendship Society for the visit to Bulgaria of the XIV Dalai Lama of Tibet in October 1991.

 Passy's ACB hosted Ecumenical Patriarch Bartholomew in 1993, subsequent dialogue between the Bulgarian Orthodox Church and the Vatican eventually made the Bulgarian visit of Pope John Paul II possible.

-In 1993 Passy and ACB were involved in establishing the Bulgarian Antarctic Institute and the annual Antarctic Expedition as part of the national Antarctic Program.
+In 1993, Passy and the Atlantic Club were instrumental in establishing the Bulgarian Antarctic Institute and the country's annual Antarctic expeditions as part of its national Antarctic program.
 Bulgaria became the 28th Consultative Party to the Antarctic Treaty in 1998.

-In 1999 Passy became co-chair of the Host Committee for the first US presidential visit to Bulgaria, by President Bill Clinton.
+In 1999, Passy became co-chair of the Host Committee for the first US presidential visit to Bulgaria, by President Bill Clinton.

-Scientific
+Education

 Passy holds a PhD (1985) and MSc (1979) in Mathematical Logic and Computer Sciences from Sofia University St. Kliment Ohridski.

 He has published dozens of academic papers on mathematical logic and computer sciences.
 The Combinatory Dynamic Logic (Modal Logic with Nominals) was developed in Bulgaria by Passy and Professors Tinko Tinchev, George Gargov, Valentin Goranko, and Dimitar Vakarelov.
-Solomon’s scientific publications from the 1980–1990s are widely cited.

-Passy is the initiator of the STEAM and Space festival "HELLO SPACE | Bulgaria Calling!".
-Its first edition was in 2021, and since then it has become an annual event organized by the STEAM & Space Cluster and coordinated by the Atlantic Club of Bulgaria.
+Solomon Passy is the co-initiator of the STEAM and Space festival "HELLO SPACE | Bulgaria Calling!" and one of the leading public advocates for Space & STEAM education in Bulgaria.
+Under his vision, the festival was launched in 2021 and has since developed into Bulgaria's largest annual Space & STEAM initiative, organized by the STEAM & Space Cluster and coordinated by the Atlantic Club of Bulgaria.

-In the first edition (July 2021), a live chat was held with astronauts Mark Vande Hei (NASA) and Thomas Pesquet (ESA).
-In 2022, the festival featured a live connection with astronaut Anna Lee Fisher, the first astronaut mother from NASA.
-The 2023 edition included a live presentation from Dr Swati Mohan, aerospace engineer and Mars 2020 mission Guidance & Controls lead.